-Technological advances, new competition, and piracy among key risks to M&E players
+Key risks to M&E players

 The media and entertainment (M&E) industry is susceptible to changing tastes and preferences of consumers, led in a big part by technological changes.
 This chapter assesses key risks faced by players in each M&E segment - newspapers, television, films, radio, outdoor, and music.